danesnick/website_lightspeed/index.markdown

 In 2013, I completed a Bachelor of Science in Mathematics, with a minor in Computer Science at [CSU Bakersfield](https://csub.edu).
 In Late 2019, I completed my PhD in Computational and Applied Mathematics at [Colorado School of Mines](https://ams.mines.edu).
 After graduating, I worked in the industry as a Computational Engineer for less than a year, realizing I enjoyed more of the research computing/software aspect of my work, rather than the research itself, which led me take my current position as a Computational Scientist.
 You can see more details in my [resume](/resume)

 I have a variety of hobbies and personal interests.
 The hobby that takes the most of my time is fitness, mostly training with kettlebells, sandbags, and maces/clubs.
-I also enjoy running and cardio from the [Concept2 SkiErg](https://www.concept2.com/ergs/skierg) and [BikeErg](https://www.concept2.com/ergs/bikeerg).
 I also play drums in a variety of [local bands](/bands) and have been playing since high school.
-I also enjoy hanging out with my dog & partner, cooking, and PC gaming.
+I also enjoy hanging out with my daughter, wife, & partner, cooking, and PC gaming.

 ### Latest Blog Posts